RajeevRanjan5642/e-commerce-website/README.md

 ## FashionFrenzy

 ## Overview
-FashionFrenzy is a comprehensive full-stack web application developed using MERN stack.
+FashionFrenzy is an e-commerce web application developed using MERN stack.
 It designed to provide a seamless and intuitive online shopping experience for clothes.

 ## Features ⚙️
 - <b>User Authentication:</b> Secure user registration and login using JWT authentication.